candicebruyea/learning/wordpress.md

 * header.php - code followed for the header
 * footer.php - code followed for the footer
 Private Files
-* functions.php - can have a convo with the wordpress system here.
+* functions.php - can have a convo with the wordpress system.
 Other Files
 * screenshot.png - screenshot of the theme
 * style.css - css styling